Professional Doctorate Program in Oriental Medicine (DOM)

 |PD Advanced Didactic||28.2||282||282|

-- Create acupuncture and herbal prescriptions along with supplemental modality treatment plans that can be justified through logical reasoning utilizing Oriental Medicine principles.
+- Create acupuncture and herbal treatment prescriptions along with supplemental modality treatment plans that are logically supported by Oriental Medicine treatment principles.

 General graduation requirements are as follows: